Rolando A. Amador Memorial Scholarship will hold a fundraising walk and run this Saturday

 The Rolando A. Amador Memorial Scholarship walk and run begins at 9 a.m. on Aug.
 17.

-Maria Amador, founder of the memorial scholarship, said the $500 scholarship is typically awarded to a Mt.
+Maria Amador, Rolando’s mother and founder of the memorial scholarship, said the $500 scholarship is typically awarded to a Mt.
 Ararat student who wants to pursue higher education and a child aspiring to attend St. John’s Catholic School, where Rolando attended from kindergarten to eighth grade.

 Rolando died in February 2015 at the age of 22 while attending the United States Naval Academy in Annapolis, Maryland.
 He was a junior and member of the 16th Company, majoring in mechanical engineering.
 Shortly afterward, the memorial scholarship was formed to continue to honor his legacy.